pliegl/we2014/README.md

 ###we-restful-service

-An example for a RESTful student Web Services, based on JAX-RS.
+An example for a RESTful student Web Service, based on JAX-RS.

 ###we-webservice